 What is employee satisfaction?

-Employee satisfaction is the level of contentment team members feel for their roles and their organization.
-Job satisfaction and workplace satisfaction mean the same thing.
+Employee satisfaction refers to the degree of contentment that team members experience concerning their roles in the organization.
+It is worth noting that job satisfaction and workplace satisfaction essentially refer to the same concept.

 Employee satisfaction vs. employee engagement

-Employee satisfaction describes how happy staff members are with their jobs, while employee engagement refers to their level of interest in their work.
+Employee satisfaction describes how happy staff members are with their jobs, while employee engagement refers to their interest levels regarding work.

-Employee engagement is a sign of employee satisfaction, but satisfied employees are not always engaged with their work.
-A satisfied employee may cheerfully clock in, do the bare minimum, and clock out.
-An engaged employee is highly self-motivated and wants to go above and beyond what is expected of them on the job.
+Employee engagement is a sign of employee satisfaction, but satisfied employees aren’t necessarily always engaged with their work.
+A satisfied employee may cheerfully clock in, do the bare minimum, and clock out, while an engaged employee is highly self-motivated and wants to go above and beyond what their job expects of them.

 Why is employee satisfaction important?

-When you know how to increase employee satisfaction, you can create a workplace that thrives.
-Team members enjoy doing their jobs, so they’re more likely to get their work done and stay at your company.
-Having happier employees often means you’ll have happier customers.
+The benefits of employee satisfaction are far-reaching and lead to a thriving workplace.
+When team members enjoy doing their jobs, they’re more likely to get their work done and stay at your company—plus, happier employees often lead to happier customers.